How much iodine is safe for dogs?

 hand picked seaweed for dogs

-We shouldn’t be too surprised at this.
-We know Japanese folk are happily ingesting up to 8-20 times their RDA of iodide from seaweed and fish each day, with no problems (and those RDAs are not based on conical flask data, we wouldn’t be so foolish in human nutrition…but then, Ronald Mc Donald doesn’t write our nutritional manuals, for the large part).
+We perhaps shouldn’t be too surprised at this.
+We know Japanese folk happily ingest up to 8-20 times their RDA of iodide from seaweed and fish each day, with no problems at that level (and those RDAs are not based on conical flask data, we wouldn’t be so foolish in human nutrition…but then, Ronald Mc Donald doesn’t write our nutritional manuals, for the large part).
 If anything, the Japanese derive great benefit from the practice, being among the healthiest and longest-living people on the planet.

 56 copy